-- Sign a test security form acknowledging that they will ensure that the content of the written responses directly represents the independent work of the student. - Sign a Non-disclosure Agreement (NDA). - List the names and enrollment grades of the students whose responses were transcribed and send the form to the building test coordinator upon completion. - Test in a location where other examinees are not able to hear or see other students' responses. - Remain silent while students are dictating. - Ask students to repeat a word or phrase for understanding when needed. - Indicate when he/she was unable to understand the student's oral or signed response. - Record the translator's response.
+- Sign a test security form acknowledging that they will ensure that the content of the written responses directly represents the independent work of the student. - List the names and enrollment grades of the students whose responses were transcribed and send the form to the building test coordinator upon completion. - Test in a location where other examinees are not able to hear or see other students' responses. - Remain silent while students are dictating. - Ask students to repeat a word or phrase for understanding when needed. - Indicate when they were unable to understand the student's oral or signed response. - Record the translator's response.